Arthritis Symptoms - Arthritis Diagnosis

 Some people with arthritis complain of ear problems or hearing loss.
 Is there a connection between arthritis and hearing loss?

 Hoarseness or voice change can be related to arthritis.

 What Are Osteophytes?

-Osteophytes are bony protrusions that sometimes develop in arthritic joints.
-Osteophytes are also called bone spurs.
+Osteophytes are bony protrusions commonly seen in arthritic joints.

 Which Rheumatic Diseases Are Associated With Pulmonary Arterial Hypertension?